 You can repay all or part of your equity loan at any time.
 A part payment must be at least 10% of what your home is worth at the time of repayment.

 Example: for a home with a £200,000 price tag

-This means, if the value of your home rises, so does the amount you owe on your equity loan.
-It works both ways, so if the value of your home falls, the amount you owe on your loan falls too.
+If the market value of your home rises, so does the amount you owe on your equity loan.
+And if the value of your home falls, the amount you owe on your equity loan falls too.